tonethar/IGME-330-Spring-2023/notes/more-js.md

 };

-// and instead of 7 parameters, here we pass in a single object literal as a parameter orderTaco2({
+// and instead of 7 parameters, here we pass in a single object literal as a parameter
+// which meaans that our parameters are each individually *named*
+// which one is easier to read? orderTaco2({
   type: "Extreme",
   size: "Large",